truefoundry/elasti/README.md

 We will build and publish our resolver changes.

-1. Go into resolver directory.
+1. Go into the resolver directory.
-2. Run build and publish command.
+2. Run the build and publish command.
 ```bash
 make docker-buildx IMG=ramantehlan/elasti-resolver:v1alpha1
 ```